CT Scan of the Pancreas

 While the CT scan itself causes no pain, having to lie still for the length of the

-procedure might cause some discomfort or pain, particularly if you’ve recently been
+scan might cause some discomfort or pain, particularly if you’ve recently been injured

-injured or had surgery.
-The technologist will use all possible comfort measures and
+or had surgery.
+The technologist will use all possible comfort measures and complete

 What happens after a CT scan of the pancreas?